-For pupils in Year 3 - 6, dinner money must be sent to school on a Monday.
-Please send the money in either a photo tube or a brown envelope with your child's name on.
+For pupils in Year 3 - 6 who have a school lunch, parents are required to use the online payment system.
 Any adult wishing to join us for lunch is most welcome; please inform the office in advance.

 In order to avoid waste and additional administration, 1 week's notice in writing must be given to change from school meals to packed lunch.